UTEP-CS-1/website/labs/1A/spec.md

 ## Terminal setup

 Next you will need a terimal.
 Like in the movies, programmers can use the terminal to issue typed-out commands to the computer.

+{: .warning }
 There are many powerful commands, including some with the ability to permanently delete entire folders from your computer, mess with settings, or install and execute unwanted malware.
 Thus, do not run commands found on the internet without fully understanding them first!

 ### Mac users